sumeetparashar/Nurse-assignment-R-Shiny-app/README.md

 # Nurse-assignment-R-Shiny-app
 Basic Shiny app for Nurse Scheduling Optimization using IBM CPLEX and DSX

+This Shiny app is built as a basic front end for the [Nurses Scheduling CPLEX model (using Python API)](https://github.com/IBMDecisionOptimization/docplex-examples/blob/master/examples/mp/modeling/nurses.py)

 ## Running the Shiny App
 * Download the Sumeet-Nurse-assignment-shiny-app.zip file to your laptop (no need to unzip!)
 * Open RStudio in Data Science Experience from the Tools menu
 * On the bottom right panel of RStudio, under "Files", click on the "Upload" option
 * Click "Choose File" and browse for the "Sumeet-Nurse-assignment-shiny-app.zip" on your laptop
-* Open the "pSumeet-Nurse-assignment-shiny-app" directory
+* Open the "Sumeet-Nurse-assignment-shiny-app" directory
 * Click the app.R file to open it in RStudio
 * On the upper right area, click "Run App" to open the Shiny app.